macjoeUmanah/faceDetectApi/README.md

-# faceDetect
+# faceDetectApi
-This web app detects the face in any image given to it
+This Api for the face detection app built with node and express